areaDetector/ADEiger/docs/ADEiger/eiger.rst

     - Armed
     - bi
   * - detector/config/bit_depth_image
     - The bit depth of the image data.
-This depends both on the AcquirePeriod (frame rate) and the AcquireTime (exposure time).
+This depends on the Eiger model, the AcquirePeriod (frame rate) and the AcquireTime (exposure time).
+At long exposure times it is 32, at intermediate frame rates it is 16, and at very high frame rates it is 8.
+For example, on an Eiger2 500K:

       - AcquireTime > 0.0066 ms: BitDepthImage_RBV=32
       - AcquirePeriod <  .00045 (2200 frames/s): BitDepthImage_RBV=8